What are the Safety Data Sheets (SDS)?

-The safety sheets contain detailed instructions for using the substance.
-The main objective is to reduce occupational risks.
-They also include information on the product: melting point, boiling point, toxicity, health effects, first aid, chemical reactivity, storage, disposal and protection needed, and all safety protocols for using hazardous products.
+Safety data sheets include detailed instructions on how to use the substance.
+The main objective is to ensure safe use.
+They also include information about the product: physical-chemical data, toxicity, effects on health, first aid, chemical reactivity, storage, necessary provisions and protection and all the safety protocols to use hazardous products.

 a.
-Provide data that identify the product and the manufacturer or supplier, as well as a telephone number where emergency inquiries can be made.
+Provide product and manufacturer or supplier identification data and a telephone number for emergency enquiries.

 b.
-Inform about the risks and dangers of the product regarding:
+Inform of the product’s risks and dangers regarding:

 – Stability and reactivity.